Load the menuLoad the menu

 });

-Next we have a function “setCheckBox” that sets the check-box to be correctly checked or unchecked according to whether the display is in dark or Light mode, and a function “resetThemeButton” that sets the Reset Button to enabled or disabled as appropriate.
+Next we have a function “setCheckBox” that sets the check-box to be correctly checked or unchecked according to whether the display is in Dark or Light mode, and a function “resetThemeButton” that sets the Reset Button to enabled or disabled as appropriate.

-If you want the style of your toggle switch to change according to whether the page display is dark or light, then the “setCheckBox” function is required.
+If you want the style of your toggle switch to change according to whether the page display is Dark or Light, then the “setCheckBox” function is required.
 On the other hand, if your toggle switch is to appear the same in both cases, then this function is not required.
 Note that in most cases, you will not want the check-box to be seen, and this is achieved by using CSS position: absolute and positioning it outside of the visible view-port (or setting the opacity: zero and pointer‑events: none).

 function setCheckBox(){